Largest U.S. Biotech Hubs: Boston and the San Francisco Bay

 As opposed to the broader tech and biotech opportunities in California, Massachusetts is largely focused on pharmaceutical research and development.
 The Massachusetts Biotechnology Council's 2019 industry snapshot counted 2,253 new trials and drugs in development.
 The industry snapshot for California in 2019, as conducted by California Life Sciences Association, counted more than 1,300 medicines in clinical trial—that's the total across the entire state, not just the San Francisco Bay region.

-Venture Investment in San Francisco Biotech Larger than Massachusetts
+Venture Investments More Concentrated in San Francisco

-It is not clear which is the top biotech cluster, but what is clear is that combined, Boston and San Francisco host the largest concentration of biotech activity in the world.
-Both areas have growing established broad-based biotech industry segments.
-Almost half of all US biotech investment is made in these areas, about 1/3 of the biotechnology employees work for companies in these areas, and about a quarter of US biotech companies are located in one of these clusters.
+It may be impossible to definitively determine which city is the top biotech cluster, but what is clear is that, combined, Boston and San Francisco host high concentrations of biotech activity.
+Both areas have established broad-based biotech industry segments that are growing.
+Almost half of all U.S. biotech investment is made in these areas, about one-third of biotechnology employees work for companies in these areas, and about a quarter of U.S. biotech companies are located in one of these clusters.

 These two regions are major drivers for global biotechnology innovation.
 Even in times of economic hardship, these regions displayed a unique mix of features that enabled the biotech industry sector to continuously thrive.
 Investment cycles may ebb and flow, but both regions appear positioned to retain their roles as biotechnology leaders.

 Massachusetts Biotechnology Education Foundation.
 "Job Trends."
 Accessed Dec.
 8, 2019.

 San Francisco Chamber of Commerce.
 "Key Sectors."
 Accessed Dec.
 9, 2019.

 Massachusetts Biotechnology Council.
 "2019 Industry Snapshot."
 Accessed Dec.
 9, 2019.